SonOfChrist/Movie-Ticket-Booking-App/README.md

 - **Stunning UI/UX:** Eye-catching, responsive design powered by React and Tailwind CSS.
 - **Admin Dashboard:** Real-time analytics, show management, and booking insights for cinema managers.
 - **Developer Friendly:** Modular, well-documented codebase for rapid feature development and easy onboarding.
-- **Cloud-Ready:** Easily deployable to Vercel, Netlify, or your favorite cloud provider.
+- **Cloud-Ready:** Easily deployable to Vercel or your favorite cloud provider.

 ### For Moviegoers